-eGA started cyber security assessments of eight countries based on NCSI methodology
+eGA started cybersecurity assessments of nine countries based on NCSI methodology

-The e-Governance Academy’s cybersecurity experts launched in-depth cyber security maturity assessments of Georgia, Jamaica, Kenya, Moldova, Namibia, Rwanda, South African Republic and Tanzania.
+The e-Governance Academy’s cybersecurity experts launched in-depth cyber security maturity assessments of Armenia, Azerbaijan, Botswana, Georgia, Jamaica, Kyrgyzstan, Moldova, Northern Macedonia and Uganda.
 The assessments will be based on the National Cyber Security Index methodology with the goal to assist government organisations to improve the national cybersecurity of their countries.

 The National Cyber Security Index measures countries’ preparedness to prevent cyber incidents and fight cyber threats on national level in 160 countries.
 In addition, the NCSI’s webpage offers an opportunity to study and verify sources on which the assessment is based.
 On the NCSI’s webpage, every country has a set of links providing detailed evidence for various described indicators, along with a transparent score.
 Thus, the NCSI is a tool for cybersecurity capacity building, as well as a database with publicly available evidence.

 The National Cyber Security Index was created and has been managed by e-Governance Academy since 2016, with support of the Estonian Development Cooperation and Humanitarian Aid by the Ministry of Foreign Affairs of Estonia.
 The NCSI vision is to develop a comprehensive tool for measuring cyber security, which provides accurate and up-to-date public information about national cybersecurity.